 The financial support provided by governments has helped to offset the loss of household income in Australia and we've seen similar programs in other markets across the globe.

-While we currently don't know how long the economic uncertainty will last, we've seen markets rebound from downturns in the past, and we are investing in opportunities to provide favorable returns as the economy recovers.
+While we currently don't know how long the economic uncertainty will last, we've seen markets rebound from downturns in the past, and we are investing in opportunities to provide favourable returns as the economy recovers.

 At AustralianSuper, we remain focused on delivering the very best possible retirement outcomes for our members.